purna-perera/StepTrackerWithLocalDatabase/README.md

 ## Setup instructions
 To install the app, please download the APK from the releases section or navigate to it in the repo via .../app/release/app-release.apk.
-Once the apk is downloaded onto your Android device, simply allow installation permission and it begin the installation.
+Once the apk is downloaded onto your Android device, simply allow installation permission and begin the installation.

 Once the application is opened, there are five main available actions.
 1. Toggle step counter: By clicking the switch in the bottom right labelled "Count steps" you can